mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 be woken first, followed by those who will unpack and set up the other three modules and, if needed, the atmosphere dome.
-In most cases one quarter to half of the colonists will be children, elderly or otherwise unable to meaningfully contribute to a colony’s initial workforce, who are revived last for this reason.
+In most cases one quarter to half of the colonists will be children, elderly or otherwise unable to meaningfully contribute to a colony's initial workforce, who are revived last for this reason.

-Refer to The Journal of the Travellers’ Aid Society Volume 6 (page 9) for the downport module’s statistics.
-This module forms the colony’s initial headquarters.
+Refer to The Journal of the Travellers' Aid Society Volume 6 (page 9) for the downport module's statistics.
+This module forms the colony's initial headquarters.
 Most functions are intended to eventually be replaced with more advanced, locally constructed buildings.
 The internal fuel tank contains enough fuel for a Steppehauler and the